 The low carbon emissions level on the test car would see a charge for the first tax year of £120 which would increase to £140 for following years.
 The insurance rating for this car is set at 15.

 The most efficient petrol model is the Captur 0.9-litre TCe 90bhp version which can deliver 55.4mpg with carbon emissions of 114g/km.

-The Captur’s interior boasts some eye-catching new upholstery and the build quality has been improved throughout.
+The Captur’s interior boasts some eye-catching upholstery and the build quality has been improved throughout.
 There are still a few hard plastics that will scratch easily and if you delve underneath the steering wheel to find the adjustment lever there are some sharp edges to avoid.